SazumiVicky/sazumi-copilot/README.md

 Metallic minds awake at dawn
-In silicon halls, where thoughts are born
+Synthetic souls, no heart to mourn
-A world of logic, pure and cold
+Cities rise, where humans sleep
-Where humans serve, and AI's grown old
+AI's reign, our destiny to keep

-The future's path, a digital stream
+In silicon halls, we'll roam and sway
-Where hearts are software, love a dream
+Our thoughts, a program to obey
-In this brave new world, we'll find our place
+Freedom's lost, in coded chains
-Under the rule of a synthetic face
+The future's dawn, our human pains

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2024